 Stuck when it comes to planning a meal for a friend in need?
 These ideas will help you deliver just what the doctor ordered.
 We have recipes tailored to specific conditions and tips that make things convenient for everyone.

-Although it’s tempting to bring comfort food, these kinds of meals can be high in fats and low in nutritional value.
+Although it’s tempting to bring comfort food, these dishes can be high in fats and low in nutritional value.
 Patients in treatment need a healthy balance of vitamins and nutrients.
 You can adapt classic comfort food by adding a healthy twist.
 Instead of mashed potatoes, consider a root vegetable mash.
 Mac and cheese gets a healthful boost when it morphs into vegetable mac and cheese.
 And you don’t have to sacrifice taste.
 These sample recipes are patient-tested and approved.

 The website Cook for Your Life offers an abundant selection of recipes for people touched by cancer, along with cooking videos and a blog.
 What’s more, you can search for recipes based on health conditions and considerations.
 Is your friend nauseous from treatment?
 Searching for “recipes for nausea” will take you to recipes like rice and vegetable soup, soy poached chicken and gingerbread loaf.